openSUSE/Customize-IBus/GUIDE.md

 ### Customize IBus font size

+Recommend to directly change the font and font size settings in the IBus preferences (`ibus-setup`).

+Or:

 `$HOME/.config/gtk-3.0/settings.ini` defines the current GTK3 theme and font size.

 Example of the content of the file is as follows: